VISI - A Winning Formula

-The use of VISI, from Vero Software for machining Titanium and other exotic hard-to-cut materials keeps Formtech GmbH, a Bavarian high-tech mold and toolmaker, racing ahead with its Formula 1 motorsport clients.
+The use of VISI, from Vero Software for machining Titanium and other exotic hard-to-cut materials keeps Formtech GmbH, a Bavarian high-tech mould and toolmaker, racing ahead with its Formula 1 motorsport clients.

-“We couldn’t operate efficiently without the advantages of the 3D CAD functions, which are closely aligned to our mold construction processes, or without VISI’s automated link to the CAM operations."
+“We couldn’t operate efficiently without the advantages of the 3D CAD functions, which are closely aligned to our mould construction processes, or without VISI’s automated link to the CAM operations."

 All NC programming is performed using VISI Machining, with two additional workstations running VISI Modelling and VISI Analysis for 3D tool design, model preparation for manufacture and electrode production.
 The latest software module from the Vero product suite to be added was a license of VISI PEPS-Wire, for both 2D and 4-axes wire EDM operations.

-Formtech also utilizes state-of-the-art technology to manufacture their electrodes.
+Formtech also utilises state-of-the-art technology to manufacture their electrodes.
 They are produced using a multi-shift operation on both HSC machines from OPS, which automatically shifts the pallets containing the finished electrodes and the electrodes which are still to be milled.
-“The milling programs for the electrodes, are of course, also produced using VISI”, claims Radlbeck.
+“The milling programmes for the electrodes, are of course, also produced using VISI”, claims Radlbeck.

 About The Company: